AnyDSL/anydsl.github.io/Tutorial.md

 title: Tutorial
 parent: Impala.md
 weight: 1
+excerpt: "Impala is an imperative language with functional flavoured constructs.
+This document is a user guide for the Impala language: it features a step by step introduction to Impala, with a lot of examples."
 ---

-# Impala User Guide

-Impala is an imperative language with functional flavoured constructs.
-This document is a user guide for the Impala language: it features a step by step introduction to Impala, with a lot of examples.

-# Basics
+## Basics

 Impala is a language that is designed to write DSLs.
 As such, it comes with no standard library.
 You can, however, interface Impala code with C/C++ code easily.
 The first thing you might want to write is a "Hello, world" program: